GORILLA MUSIC (AKA UNSIGNED ARTIST BOOKING - GORILLA PRODUCTIONS)

 1. The Gorilla Battle of the Bands is a contest

 There isn't anyone I've talked to (including 13 year olds) who doesn't understand that to have the chance to win each band must sell as many tickets as they possibly can.
-Even if Gorilla doesn't require ticket sales to play the show, many of their official rules deal with the sale and handling of tickets (see the second section).
+Even if Gorilla doesn't require ticket sales to play the show, they certainly put the emphasis on it!
 Ticket sales is a huge factor in winning a Gorilla Battle of the Bands.
 You can be the best band, but if you haven't sold the tickets to your family and friends, there is no chance of you winning.

 BACK TO TOP

-THE BAND: Young musicians in new bands (less than 2 years together) typically make up the major part of these battles.
-They are the ones who need a big break and will be drawn into selling tickets and participating at the level Gorilla would like to see.
+THE BANDS: Young musicians in new bands (less than 2 years together) typically make up the major part of these battles.
+They are the ones who need what they think will be their "big break" and will be drawn into selling tickets and participating at the level Gorilla would like to see.
 It can be tough to get nine bands playing the same show in the same genre of music.
 The result can be a mish-mash of styles that don't exactly compliment each other.
 Since order is determined solely on ticket sales, these shows seldom flow together well.

 These battles are always more expensive than normal local shows with bands people have actually heard of.
 They are often times held on off-nights like Sundays.
 It will be up to you to convince family and friends that they should pay this amount to see you.
 You will not be able to tell your supporters what time your band goes on or what your spot is on this huge line-up of acts.
 During this marathon you'll need to convince them to stick around for the final voting and buy another ticket for the next round if you win.
 TIP: And this comes directly from many bands we've talked to...get ready for some heavy complaining and griping.